Bernard765/nioKGame/README.md

 * logo created by me from images from Flaticon.

 ### About the code
-The comments are in French, varibales too.
+The comments are in French, variables too.